jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 Where, by virtue of section 17 or section 18, a person is deemed to be subject to this Act during any term of imprisonment or detention the following provisions shall apply:
   (a) if, before he was sentenced to dismissal from His Majesty’s Service, or was sentenced to imprisonment involving dismissal from His Majesty’s Service, or was discharged or otherwise ceased to be a member of the Armed Forces, that person was a member of the Navy, the provisions of this Act shall apply to him in the same manner and to the same extent as they apply to a rating of able rank:
   (b) if, before he was sentenced to dismissal from His Majesty’s Service, or was sentenced to imprisonment involving dismissal from His Majesty’s Service, or was discharged or otherwise ceased to be a member of the Armed Forces, that person was a member of the Army, the provisions of this Act shall apply to him in the same manner and to the same extent as they apply to a soldier holding the rank of private:
-  (c) if, before he was sentenced to dismissal from His Majesty’s Service, or was sentenced to imprisonment involving dismissal from His Majesty’s Service, or was discharged or otherwise ceased to be a member of the Armed Forces, that person was a member of the Air Force, the provisions of this Act shall apply to him in the same manner and to the same extent as they apply to an airman holding the rank of leading aircraftman:
+  (c) if, before he was sentenced to dismissal from His Majesty’s Service, or was sentenced to imprisonment involving dismissal from His Majesty’s Service, or was discharged or otherwise ceased to be a member of the Armed Forces, that person was a member of the Air Force, the provisions of this Act shall apply to him in the same manner and to the same extent as they apply to an aviator holding the rank of leading aviator classification:
   (d) if, by virtue of subsection (2) of section 17, a person continues to be subject to this Act for the duration of the term of his imprisonment or detention, the provisions of this Act shall apply to him in the same manner and to the same extent as if he were a soldier holding the rank of private.

 ### 20 Limitation of time within which charges may be dealt with summarily or tried under this Act